Vinnytsia Oblast: Historical sites

 The Podillya's folk icon-painting tradition is well known in Ukraine.
 Its manifestation are long home iconostases painted on canvas in the end of the 19th - beginning of the 20th cc.
 Red, green and yellow colours are prevailing, the faces of the saints depicted are a little bit long, their eyes are almond-like.
 On these iconostases, the most worshipped family saints were painted.
 The collections of Podillya's folk iconostases are possessed by Vynnytsya Art Museum and The Museum of Ukrainian Home Icons in the Radomysl Castle.

+There are several palaces in the province, the most notable in Tulchyn, Voronovytsia, Khmilnyk, Nemyriv and Cherniatyn.

 Economics

 Industry

 The oblast's industrial potential is represented by such enterprises as the Ladyzhyn thermal power station, associations "Zhovten", "Infrakon", "Maiak", "Krystal", "Vinnytsia Bearing Works", "Khimprom", tens of processing and light industry enterprises.
 In all about 400 enterprises of various industrial sectors are functioning in the oblast.
 The largest of them are situated in the oblast capital.

 The Vinnytsia oblast has 12.7% of the industrial production potential, 2% of the cost of fixed production assets and 2.6% of the industrial output.

 The oblast has a multisectoral industrial complex, where leading places are held by the food industry, machine building and metalworking.

 Over 400 industrial enterprises of 13 industrial sectors are functioning in the oblast.
 Main of them are food industry (57.5%), electric power industry (15.6%), machine building and metalworking (9.4%), chemical and petrochemical industry (5.7).
 Microbiology and medicine are developing.

 72 machine building enterprises are specialized in manufacture of products in 12 industrial sectors, the main of which are electrical engineering, machine tool and toolmaking, instrument engineering, bearing, tractor and farm machinery industries.
 The Vinnytsia oblast's machine building products include metal cutting tools, pumps, rolling bearings, water, gas and heat flow meters, electric motors, electric spindles, computer facilities, production equipment for processing industries, farm machinery for plant growing and animal husbandry, integrated circuits, semiconductor and vacuum electronic devices, high economy luminescent lamps, stereoanagraphs, scales, automobile lifters, mills, milking equipment, etc.

 The share of consumer goods output in the oblast in their total production in Ukraine is of 5.7% (1996).
 They are manufactured by 359 enterprises.